Research output per year

 I joined UEA in 2018 as a Lecturer in Literature and Philosophy after gaining research and teaching experience at the University of Warwick and Queen Mary University of London.

 In my research, I study the role of mood and other collective forms of feeling in our encounters with literature and other artistic forms.
 I am particularly interested in the idea that literature can convey or produce certain moods and in the ways in which the textual dynamic of affect intersects with wider political, social and cultural questions.
 I use an interdisciplinary approach drawing on aesthetic theory, philosophy and affect theory to study these phenomena.
-Since my background is in comparative literary studies with a particular focus on modern Anglophone, German and Russian literature, I study aesthetic articulations of mood across literatures and languages.
+Since my background is in comparative literary studies with a particular focus on modern and contemporary literature, I study aesthetic articulations of feeling across literatures and languages.

 You can watch my lockdown lecture on the question 'Who's in Charge of Our Emotions?' for the Royal Institute of Philosophy here.

 My teaching interests include aesthetic and critical theory, the intersection of literature and philosophy, literature and affect, comparative literary studies, contemporary fiction and modern world literature.
-I welcome enquiries from prospective Ph.D. candidates interested in any of these areas.
+I welcome enquiries from prospective Ph.D. candidates interested in these areas.

 I'm a Fellow of the Higher Education Academy.